 If you’re eager to start working, you may be tempted to apply to as many jobs as possible.
 This drive and flexibility will certainly come in handy, both during your job hunt and once you start in a new position.

-Schedule: For individuals with a heavy schedule of medical or therapy appointments, a full-time 9 to 5 shift may not be the best fit.
-Your care should come first, so don’t sacrifice the routine that empowers your wellbeing.
-Additionally, you may find that a part-time gig is the perfect way to transition back into the workforce, rather than jumping right into an overwhelming schedule.
+Schedule.
+For individuals with a heavy schedule of medical or therapy appointments, a full-time 9 to 5 shift may not be the best fit.
+Your care should come first, so don’t sacrifice the routine that empowers your well-being.
+Additionally, you may find that a part-time gig is a perfect way to transition back into the workforce, rather than jumping right into an overwhelming schedule.

 Outside of the traditional job hunt, there are many valuable opportunities that could pave the way for future professional success.
 If you’ve been out of the workforce for some time, or want to test the waters before a full return to work, these kinds of experiences could smooth your transition to a subsequent career.